fontforge/designwithfontforge.com/en-US/Diacritics_and_Accents.md

 FontForge can automatically create accented characters in 2 main ways;

 1. FontForge contains rudimentary information on where to place diacritic marks, so can automatically build most accented characters.
-2. For much greater control of diacritic placement ,FontForge can place diacritic marks based on the position of user created anchor points.
+2. For much greater control of diacritic placement, FontForge can place diacritic marks based on the position of user created anchor points.

 ### FontForge's basic auto placement of diacritic marks.
 In FontForge's 'Element' menu, is a function called 'Build' that can be used to create accented characters, certain composite characters and some duplicate characters.
 To auto build accented characters FontForge uses the 'Element > Build > Build Accented Glyph' function.
 This function can also be performed with the keystroke 'ctrl + shift + a'.
 So, using the example of building the 'a acute' character, we would need to have already created the lowercase 'a' and the 'acute' glyph.
 Then selecting the 'a acute' character slot and using the 'Element > Build > Build Accented Glyph' function, FontForge will place a reference to the lowercase 'a' glyph and a reference to the 'acute' glyph into the 'a acute' character slot (see below).